jaspector

 Any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change occupancy, or install, enlarge, alter, repair, remove, convert, or replace regulated electrical, gas, mechanical, or plumbing systems must first obtain the required permit.

-Typical processing time is No public overall review SLA found.
+Building permit processing times in unincorporated Boone County, KY typically run No public overall review SLA found.
 County states an approved permit may still take 1 to 2 days to issue..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Boone County, KY.
 The following work is generally exempt: One-story detached accessory structures used as tool and storage sheds, playhouses, and similar uses, if floor area does not exceed 200 square feet; Fences not over 7 feet high; Oil derricks; Retaining walls less than 4 feet high measured from bottom of footing to top of wall, unless supporting a surcharge; Water tanks supported directly on grade if capacity does not exceed 5,000 gallons and the ratio of height to diameter or width does not exceed 2 to 1; Sidewalks and driveways not more than 30 inches above adjacent grade, not over a basement or story below, and not part of an accessible route; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated above-ground pools accessory to Group R-3 occupancy that are less than 24 inches deep and do not exceed 5,000 gallons; Temporary motion picture, television, and theater stage sets and scenery; Shade cloth structures for nursery or agricultural purposes, excluding service systems; Swings and other playground equipment accessory to detached one- and two-family dwellings; Window awnings in Group R-3 and U occupancies that do not project more than 54 inches and do not require additional support; Nonfixed and movable fixtures, cases, racks, counters, and partitions not over 5 feet 9 inches high.
+When in doubt, confirm with the local building department before starting work.